BinaryResearch/centrifuge-toolkit/README.md

 - "Analyzing Firmware with Centrifuge" provides a tutorial for analyzing firmware binaries.
 - "Encountering an Unknown CPU Architecture" discusses what it looks like when an executable binary contains machine code targeting a CPU architecture for which there is no matching reference distribution and ISAdetect does not correctly classify it, as well as what can be done in such cases.

- ## Overview
+ ## Overview of File Analysis

  The first step is file partitioning and feature measurement.

  <img src="https://raw.githubusercontent.com/BinaryResearch/centrifuge/master/images/approach.png?token=AM7X622PSZO3UVI6DZ4JILK7IHSBW" />

- Next, DBSCAN finds clusters in the file data.
+ DBSCAN can then be used to find clusters in the file data.

  <img src="https://raw.githubusercontent.com/BinaryResearch/centrifuge/master/images/approach_2.png?token=AM7X624YYAWKFS5HVS2EQ327IHSLS" />